ramki-pvrs/perl-dancer2/README.md

 - Firefox as browser

 How to use?
--in ubuntu install (typical installation procedure followed; for any error, refer respective documentation or google)
+- in ubuntu install (typical installation procedure followed; for any error, refer respective documentation or google)
 	- sudo apt-get update
 	- sudo apt-get install git-all
 	- sudo apt-get install mysql-workbench